dch21/am_I_the_moral_one/README.md

 These graphs draw on data from our Redux state.
-Below are two pictures displaying a sample redux state:
+Below are two pictures displaying a sample Redux state:

 ![Redux](/readme_files/ReduxState1.png)